Who should use this guide?

 2-Character ISO Code | The ISO 3166 2-character Country Code for the returned address, i.e. GB |

 It’s also possible to allow address lookups to be based on the end user’s current location, using the Geolocation feature.
+In order to access this additional functionality, do the following:- Click the Configure button for your address validation service in the on-screen setup section

 For the best experience when using the Address Validation service, we recommend you turn off browser autofill functionality for address form fields.
+There are two ways in which we suggest you do this - you can use either or both of these methods:- Method one: below where you placed the Loqate Tag script on the page (i.e.

 <HEAD>

-section of your website), insert the following JavaScript code
+section of your website), insert the following JavaScript code snippet:

 When your site loads at the end of the setup process, in the on-screen setup section (on the right-hand side of the screen) you will see a list of services available for your form.
 If an email address field has been detected then the Email Validation service will be marked as Active.